 Invest in the essential tools

-We’ve touched on the sealant, valve, and adhesive tape, but if you don’t have a compressor handy (the gold standard), then get yourself a tubeless air pump.
+We’ve touched on the sealant, valve, and adhesive tape, but if you don’t have a compressor handy (the gold standard), get yourself a tubeless air pump.
 They are like standard pumps, but you can pre-charge the chamber to release the air all at once.

 Remove the valve core with the removal tool and use the syringe to inject more sealant into your tires every few months.
-It’s a mess-free alternative to breaking the seal on something that’s already holding.
+It’s a mess-free alternative to breaking the seal on something already holding.

 Tip : You’ll need a tubeless bike pump (or air compressor) to seat the tires.